 To the left hand side for the liver and functionally separated from the right lobe is, of course, the left lobe of the liver.
 The left lobe is located in the epigastrium and towards the upper left hypochondrium.
 As we just mentioned, the left lobe is the smaller of the two lobes.
 If we zoom in, we can see a structure highlighted in green to the left of the greater omentum and in continuation with the transverse colon.
 This structure is named the left colic flexure.
 This is also known as the splenic flexure because, as you can see in the image on the right, this flexure is in close proximity to the spleen.

 In this illustration, the greater omentum and several organs have been dissected away to give us a better view of the left colic flexure.
-The left colic flexure is the point that the transverse colon turns downwards to form the ascending colon.
+The left colic flexure is the point that the transverse colon turns downwards to form the descending colon.

 Inferior to the greater omentum, we can see the ileum – the third part of the small intestine.
 In the next illustration, we can see that most of the ileum is covered by the greater omentum and we can only see the inferior portion.
 Superior to the ileum, we can see the jejunum.
 It's the second part of the small intestine and is located proximal to the ileum.
 It occupies the central part of the abdominal cavity and is normally completely covered by the greater omentum which has been reflected upwards in this image.

 Inferior to the ileum and moving downwards towards the lower abdomen, we can see the urinary bladder.
 The urinary bladder stores urine transported by the kidneys before it leaves the body via the urethra.
 The bladder has a capacity to hold between 300 and 500 milliliters of urine.
 So let's also have a quick look at two vessels that we find in close proximity with the greater omentum.